ndrslmpk/flask-crud-todo/README.md

 @tailwind utilities;
 ```

-5. For the generation of CSS from the tailwind preprocessor directives in `static/src/style.css` into the core css file `static/css/main.css`, we run `npx tailwindcss -i ./static/src/style.css -o ./style/css/main.css`
-6. Add a `tailwind.config.js` file and add an initial [content configuration](https://tailwindcss.com/docs/content-configuration) to tell tailwind which HTML templates and JavaScript components should be supported by tailwind.
+5. Add a `tailwind.config.js` file and add an initial [content configuration](https://tailwindcss.com/docs/content-configuration) to tell tailwind which HTML templates and JavaScript components should be supported by tailwind.
 To get more into the details of how to cofigure tailwind properly, watch the docs.

 ```
 module.exports = {